AlexWorx/ALib-Class-Library/docs/pages/prepro.md

 @{

 This group of symbols determine the availability of different <b>%ALib Modules</b> of the
-\alibdist used.
+\alibbuild used.
-The symbols are defined in header \alibheader{alib.hpp} which always is and has to be the first \alib header file included (directly or indirectly).
+The symbols are defined in the internal header \alibheader{alib.inl}, which always is and has to be the first \alib header-file included (directly or indirectly).
-If none of the symbols is passed to the compiler, this header file will define all to \c 1, hence will include all modules a distribution.
+If none of the symbols is passed to the compiler, this header-file will define all to \c 1, hence will include all modules an \alibbuild.

 If a symbol is given as \c 1, all corresponding symbols of dependent modules are also defined to \c 1, even if one had explicitly given as \c 0, which is considered a contradicting input.

 \def ALIB_ALOX
-  Denotes if module \alib_alox is included in the \alibdist.
+  Denotes if module \alib_alox is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_ALOX and \ref IFNOT_ALIB_ALOX which are useful for pruning short code snippets.

 \def ALIB_BITBUFFER
-  Denotes if module \alib_bitbuffer is included in the \alibdist.
+  Denotes if module \alib_bitbuffer is included in the \alibbuild.

 \def ALIB_BOXING
-  Denotes if module \alib_boxing is included in the \alibdist.
+  Denotes if module \alib_boxing is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_BOXING and \ref IFNOT_ALIB_BOXING which are useful for pruning short code snippets.

 \def ALIB_CAMP
-  Denotes if module \alib_basecamp is included in the \alibdist.
+  Denotes if module \alib_camp is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_CAMP and \ref IFNOT_ALIB_CAMP which are useful for pruning short code snippets.

-\def ALIB_CHARACTERS
+\def ALIB_FORMAT
-  Denotes if module \alib_characters is included in the \alibdist.
+  Denotes if module \alib_format is included in the \alibbuild.
   \see
+    Corresponding macros \ref IF_ALIB_FORMAT and \ref IFNOT_ALIB_FORMAT which are useful for pruning short code snippets.

+\def ALIB_SYSTEM
+  Denotes if module \alib_system is included in the \alibbuild.
+  \see
+    Corresponding macros \ref IF_ALIB_SYSTEM and \ref IFNOT_ALIB_SYSTEM which are useful for pruning short code snippets.

+\def ALIB_EXCEPTIONS
+  Denotes if module \alib_exceptions is included in the \alibbuild.
+  \see
+    Corresponding macros \ref IF_ALIB_EXCEPTIONS and \ref IFNOT_ALIB_EXCEPTIONS which are useful for pruning short code snippets.

+\def ALIB_RESOURCES
+  Denotes if module \alib_resources is included in the \alibbuild.
+  \see
-    Corresponding macros \ref IF_ALIB_CHARACTERS and \ref IFNOT_ALIB_CHARACTERS which are useful for pruning short code snippets.
+    Corresponding macros \ref IF_ALIB_RESOURCES and \ref IFNOT_ALIB_RESOURCES which are useful for pruning short code snippets.

 \def ALIB_CLI
-  Denotes if module \alib_cli is included in the \alibdist.
+  Denotes if module \alib_cli is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_CLI and \ref IFNOT_ALIB_CLI which are useful for pruning short code snippets.

-\def ALIB_CONFIGURATION
+\def ALIB_VARIABLES
-  Denotes if module \alib_config is included in the \alibdist.
+  Denotes if module \alib_variables is included in the \alibbuild.
   \see
-    Corresponding macros \ref IF_ALIB_CONFIGURATION and \ref IFNOT_ALIB_CONFIGURATION which are useful for pruning short code snippets.
+    Corresponding macros \ref IF_ALIB_VARIABLES and \ref IFNOT_ALIB_VARIABLES which are useful for pruning short code snippets.

 \def ALIB_CONTAINERS
-  Denotes if module \alib_containers is included in the \alibdist.
+  Denotes if module \alib_containers is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_CONTAINERS and \ref IFNOT_ALIB_CONTAINERS which are useful for pruning short code snippets.

-\def ALIB_ENUMS
+\def ALIB_ENUMRECORDS
-  Denotes if module \alib_enums is included in the \alibdist.
+  Denotes if module \alib_enumrecords is included in the \alibbuild.
   \see
-    Corresponding macros \ref IF_ALIB_ENUMS and \ref IFNOT_ALIB_ENUMS which are useful for pruning short code snippets.
+    Corresponding macros \ref IF_ALIB_ENUMRECORDS and \ref IFNOT_ALIB_ENUMRECORDS which are useful for pruning short code snippets.

 \def ALIB_EXPRESSIONS
-  Denotes if module \alib_expressions is included in the \alibdist.
+  Denotes if module \alib_expressions is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_EXPRESSIONS and \ref IFNOT_ALIB_EXPRESSIONS which are useful for pruning short code snippets.

 \def ALIB_FILES
-  Denotes if module \alib_files is included in the \alibdist.
+  Denotes if module \alib_files is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_FILES and \ref IFNOT_ALIB_FILES which are useful for pruning short code snippets.

 \def ALIB_MONOMEM
-  Denotes if module \alib_monomem is included in the \alibdist.
+  Denotes if module \alib_monomem is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_MONOMEM and \ref IFNOT_ALIB_MONOMEM which are useful for pruning short code snippets.

 \def ALIB_SINGLETONS
-  Denotes if module \alib_singletons is included in the \alibdist.
+  Denotes if module \alib_singletons is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_SINGLETONS and \ref IFNOT_ALIB_SINGLETONS which are useful for pruning short code snippets.

 \def ALIB_STRINGS
-  Denotes if module \alib_strings is included in the \alibdist.
+  Denotes if module \alib_strings is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_STRINGS and \ref IFNOT_ALIB_STRINGS which are useful for pruning short code snippets.

 \def ALIB_THREADMODEL
-  Denotes if module \alib_threadmodel is included in the \alibdist.
+  Denotes if module \alib_threadmodel is included in the \alibbuild.
   \see
     Corresponding macros \ref IF_ALIB_THREADMODEL and \ref IFNOT_ALIB_THREADMODEL which are useful for pruning short code snippets.

-\def ALIB_THREADS
-  Denotes if module \alib_threads is included in the \alibdist.
-  \see
-    Corresponding macros \ref IF_ALIB_THREADS and \ref IFNOT_ALIB_THREADS which are useful for pruning short code snippets.

-\def ALIB_TIME
-  Denotes if module \alib_time is included in the \alibdist.
-  \see
-    Corresponding macros \ref IF_ALIB_TIME and \ref IFNOT_ALIB_TIME which are useful for pruning short code snippets.

 @}

 \I{################################################################################################}
 \I{###################################       BitBuffer       ######################################}